fslev/cucumber-jutils/Readme.md

 ```

 # <a name="scenario-vars"></a> Scenario scoped variables
-Scenario variables can be set and read inside Gherkin syntax, java code and resource files.
+Scenario variables can be set and read inside Gherkin syntax, Java code and resource files.
 These variables are scenario scoped.
 Meaning, they live as long as the scenario is running and they cannot be accessed from other scenario.